 In most instances, the larger the flock of turkeys, the less apt deer are to feed freely by their side.

-This is, of course, unless there is plenty of room in a given field to allow deer to find their own space away from the sizable flock.
+This is, of course, unless plenty of room in a given field allows deer to find their own space away from the sizable flock.

 However, deer often show some sign of reluctance when faced with the notion of feeding with large fall flocks that can grow to more than 50 turkeys in size, though this is not always the case.

 It is also worth mentioning that deer seem to adapt more readily to feeding in the accompaniment of larger flocks in areas where turkey populations are the heaviest.